curl -s https://getcomposer.org/installer | php

 composer is installed globally.

 Then use Composer in a directory which will be accessible by your web server to download and install all packages of the Flow Base Distribution.
-The following command will clone the 3.0.0 version, include development dependencies and keep git metadata for future use:
+The following command will clone the latest stable version, include development dependencies and keep git metadata for future use: